hapax/hapax.github.io/assets/simple-physics.md

 ## 1. Hacking physics <a id="sec-1" name="sec-1"></a>

-*Hacker culture.* Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie sporting a pixie cut.
+*Hacker spirit.* Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie sporting a pixie cut.
 But a nobler usage predates this.
 Hacker culture, in the original sense, grew out of places like MIT